-RAMER & HEDRICK STANDS BY TENNESSEE BIG RIG INJURY VICTIMS
+RAMER & HEDRICK, P.C.
+STANDS BY TENNESSEE BIG RIG INJURY VICTIMS

 Because of its strategic location in the southern portion of the United States, Tennessee is known as a trucking state.
 This is especially true in Chattanooga, where I-24 meets I-75, offering commercial truckers a straight shot to the Southeast.
 The prevalence of these semi trucks on our highways increases the chances that a distracted or fatigued big rig driver could make one wrong move that leads to tragedy.